c6z3h/ai-career-notes/readme.md

 ## 2. Binary Search Algorithm
 By implementing the low = 0, high = len(array), n = (high - low)//2 and iterating over that, the search space effectively can be halved.
 This greatly reduces computational time.

+## 3. Creativity
+Check out the creative solutions on LeetCode discussion pages!